ChenS0407/test/tutorials/scene/operators-upload-resources.md

 ![](../../.gitbook/assets/scene-operators-upload-resources-b.png)

-The game operator opens Blue Shield, clicks "Execute" and waits for the execution to end
+The game operator opens BKCI, clicks "Execute" and waits for the execution to end

 ![](../../.gitbook/assets/scene-operators-upload-resources-c.png)